Fair Interval Scheduling of Indivisible Chores: Results for Arbitrary Number of Agents

-We note that our algorithm resembles that of \citet[Proposition 2]{HH22fair}, who showed a result similar to \Cref{thm:n_Agents_Identical_Bounded_Components} for indivisible goods.
-Notably, their result \emph{does not} require the valuations to be identical.
-Their proof relies on the fact that for indivisible goods, resolving an \emph{arbitrary} envy cycle preserves the \EF{1} guarantee~\citep{LMM+04approximately}.
-For chores, however, resolving arbitrary envy cycles can interfere with \EF{1}~\citep{BSV21approximate}, which makes it challenging to extend a similar analysis to our setting.
+We note that our algorithm resembles that of \citet[Proposition 2]{HH22fair}, who showed a result similar to \Cref{thm:n_Agents_Identical_Bounded_Components} for indivisible \emph{goods}.
+Notably, their result does not require the valuations to be identical.
+Their proof uses the fact that for indivisible goods, resolving an \emph{arbitrary} envy cycle preserves the \EF{1} guarantee~\citep{LMM+04approximately}.
+For chores, however, resolving arbitrary envy cycles can fail to preserve \EF{1}~\citep{BSV21approximate}.
+Thus, it is not immediately clear how their analysis can be applied to our setting when the valuations are not identical.